chivalry/filemaker.vim/README.md

 - Recognition of any calculation variable (i.e., no need to prepend an underscore)
 - Recognition of any custom or external function (i.e., no need to prepend a code followed by a dot)
 - Addition of an indent file that allows for automatic formatting of calculations
-- Ability to customize triggers without having to edit the original file
+- Ability to customize triggers without having to edit the original snippets file
 - Ability to provide variable triggers for fuctions such as `Case` and `Substitute`
 - Integrated function documentation
 - Addition of this readme's information and more in a Vim help file
 - Integration with other Vim plugins, such as [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)
-- Optional inclusion of FileMaker plugin external functions
+- Optional inclusion of popular FileMaker plugin external functions
 - Optional inclusion of a standard library of custom function snippets
 - Ability to use snippets with case-insensitivity
 - Are FileMaker functions language-dependent?
 If so, multiple language support
+- Syntax recognition for languages commonly embedded within FileMaker strings (SQL, Groovy, PHP, JavaScript, AppleScript)

 Snippet Triggers
 ----------------

 Every included function (except the `Get` function's parameters and `DatabaseNames`, for which such a snippet is pretty useless) has a snippet that is the same as the function's name in lower-case letters.
-So you know right away that the trigger for `RightValues` is `rightvalues`, but most have abbreviated but unique triggers.
+So you know right away that the trigger for `RightValues` is `rightvalues`, but most have abbreviated but unique triggers (`ritv` in this case).
 Although UltiSnips supports duplicate triggers, using them seriously reduces the time savings, so if a function has a trigger, that trigger is unique.
 When selecting between competing functions I tried to make the most common function the one with the most obvious trigger.

 The triggers for `Get` functions are generally `get` followed by the letters in the words making up the parameter, such as `getfp` for `Get( FilePath )`, but using that technique does result in some duplicates.
 When that's the case I tried to use the default on the more common function and added a logical letter to the alternative.